Skip to main content

 And in California’s Antelope Valley, the California Association of African-American Superintendents and Administrators (CAAASA) has launched outreach and vaccination efforts to address vaccine hesitancy in communities of color.
 Working in partnership with five school districts and numerous community-based organizations, CAAASA has vaccinated more than 300 people and connected families to critical resources such as food pantries, rental assistance, and health and mental health services.

 CAAASA has also elevated trusted community voices to help disseminate crucial information about vaccinations and support services.
 For example, when families arrive to pick up food at school sites or a community food pantry, a team of Family Ambassadors helps identify families’ additional needs and connects them to resources.
-During several events hosted in 2021, CAAASA provided educators and community members with opportunities to hear from Black medical professionals, who explained the impacts of COVID-19 on communities of color, dispelled myths about the vaccine, and answered questions from participants (see here for CAAASA’s January 2021 webinar).
+During several events hosted in 2021, CAAASA provided educators and community members with opportunities to hear from Black medical professionals, who explained the impacts of COVID-19 on communities of color, dispelled myths about the vaccine, and answered questions from participants.
 With support from the Centers for Disease Control Foundation, CAAASA recently launched “Let’s VAX, THEN Relax,” an initiative to continue disseminating information about vaccines and other critical topics, such as college financial aid, through five town hall meetings.
 The first webinar, held at a local church, allowed attendees to ask questions of trusted medical experts and hear stories from other residents who have been vaccinated against or impacted by COVID-19.

 Create safe learning environments by prioritizing students’ and educators’ physical, mental, and social-emotional well-being